 I was also employed by a multi-national company for 20 years as an electronics, manufacturing, and industrial automation design engineer.
 I'm presently the Chief Engineer for a local electric component manufacturer.

-My shack houses a Yaesu FT-101ZD with all filters, an SP-901P external speaker, FV-101Z VFO & FC-902 antenna tuner, E-V MC300 microphone, a straight key, and a set of Vibroplex Brass Racer paddles on an MFJ keyer.
+My shack houses a nearly complete (no amplifier) Drake TR7 station since the spring of 2016.
+It is the rig (without some accessories) shown in its temporary location on my desk until I got rid of the Kenwood equipment in the shack.
+The TR7 is my primary rig, and my Yaesu FT-101ZD with all filters, an SP-901P external speaker, FV-101Z VFO & FC-902 antenna tuner, E-V MC300 microphone, a straight key, and a set of Vibroplex Brass Racer paddles on an MFJ keyer is my secondary station.

 My main antenna is a Cushcraft AP8A which gives great performance for DX and even USA- wide contacts.
 A G5RV which I change the configuration on it from flat top to inverted-V to NVIS to whatever I choose, and a 40 meter dipole.